cossio/TruncatedNormal.jl/README.md

     tnvar(a, b, μ, σ)

+It works even if the truncation interval is far from the mode of the distribution.
 See https://github.com/cossio/TruncatedNormal.jl/blob/master/notes/normal.pdf for mathematical details.